 Things to see & do in the Caribbean:

 Attractions: Each island on the Caribbean has its own distinct charm and something to offer everyone.
 When in Jamaica, a must-see attraction is The Bob Marley Museum in Kingston which gives you the opportunity to visit the reggae superstar’s former home and studio.
 For more active types, hike the El Yunque Rainforest in Puerto Rico to see the beautiful flora and fauna and indigenous animals like the Puerto Rican parrot and coquis tree frog.
-For adrenalin junkies, try zip lining in Costa Rica – this thrilling sport sees you coursing above the rain forest canopies and is one of the country’s most popular attractions.
+For adrenaline junkies, try zip lining in Costa Rica – this thrilling sport sees you coursing above the rain forest canopies and is one of the country’s most popular attractions.
 Beach lovers will feel at home at Seven Mile Beach in Grand Cayman with its beautiful white coral sand and clear blue waters.
 Snorkellers and divers will love the calm waters and underwater life around Cemetery Reef just a short distance from the shore.

 Events/festivals: Junkanoo takes place every Boxing Day and New Year’s Day in Nassau, Bahamas.
 It is typically a large parade where people take to the streets in the most garish outfits imaginable and dance to the sound of Goombay music.
 Trinidad Carnival takes place two days before Ash Wednesday each year (either Feb or March) in the capital Port of Spain and is the biggest carnival in the region with steel bands, calypso music, fetes, parties and throngs of people all in the party mood.
 Reggae Sumfest, which takes place in July, is Montego Bay, Jamaica’s answer to Glastonbury – a huge celebration of Reggae music with top stars performing their reggae hits.
 Pirates Week in the Cayman Islands is an opportunity to get dressed up in your best pirates outfit and join in the fun with events, costume competitions, food festivals and a lot of ‘arrr me hearties! ‘